Spectral functions of the strongly interacting 3D Fermi gas: Conclusions

 \section{Conclusions}

 We have demonstrated an efficient method to calculate the spectral function of the 3D Fermi gas in the self-consistent T-matrix approximation directly in real frequencies.
-The extension to the spin- or mass-imbalanced setups is straightforward by including a spin-dependent chemical potential $\mu_\sigma$ or mass $m_\sigma$ as already shown in Eq.~\eqref{eq:Ham}.
-Also the symmetry-broken state has been accessed with the self-consistent T-matrix~\cite{Haussmann2007}, which requires the translation to the Keldysh formalism.
+The extension to the spin- or mass-imbalanced setups is straightforward by including a spin-dependent chemical potential $\mu_\sigma$ or mass $m_\sigma$ as already shown in \cref{eq:Ham}.
+The self-consistent T-matrix in imaginary time has already been applied to both mass-imbalanced \cite{Ryo2014a,Ryo2014b} and density-imbalanced systems \cite{Frank2018,Pini2023} and combinations thereof \cite{Pini2021}.
+By avoiding the NAC one can for example reliably explore the predicted non-fermi liquid behaviour in the imbalanced systems, which requires accurate calculations of the linewidths.
+The Keldysh formalism can also be extended to the symmetry-broken state which has already been accessed with the self-consistent T-matrix~\cite{Haussmann2007}.
 Furthermore, the theory can be directly applied to two dimensions.

 We emphasize that the underlying method relies only on the convolution theorem and is therefore rather versatile.
 Natural applications are Bose-Fermi models, which appear frequently in other fields of condensed matter.
 For instance, metallic quantum criticality is typically described by a Fermi surface coupled to a bosonic order parameter, which describes instabilities of the former~\cite{Loehneisen2007,LeeSS2017}.
 In two dimensions, these systems commonly show non-Fermi liquid behavior accompanied by Landau-damped critical modes, which are both primarily observed in the fermionic and bosonic spectral functions.
 Moreover, for the well-established Ising-nematic and spin-fermion models, as well as in the context of a Kondo heterostructure, it was shown that self-consistent 2PI quantum field theory reproduces imaginary-time quantum Monte Carlo data with good accuracy~\cite{Klein2020,Frank2023}.
 Since the corresponding field theory is based again on convolutions, our method, which by construction has access to both the fermionic and the bosonic spectra (for examples cf. App.~\ref{app:pair}), seems a promising route to obtain a more quantitative understanding of the spectral functions and the identification of different scaling regimes indicated by analytic calculations~\cite{FrankPiazza2020}.